top of page

-What once was a former Girl Scout camp called Camp Beechwood, this undeveloped 150 acres of land became Beechwood State Park in 1999.
+What was once a former Girl Scout camp called Camp Beechwood, this undeveloped 150 acres of land became Beechwood State Park in 1999.
 The park is located on the shores of Lake Ontario and has 3500 feet of shoreline and bluffs to explore, as well as the old camp.
 There is no entry fee to enjoy this state park; the Town of Sodus maintains it with a caretaker onsite.
 The property is open to hikers and campers looking to enjoy nature.
 Those interested in spending the night or starting a campfire must check in with the caretaker, whose house abuts the main entrance.

 The Girl Scouts organization, founded in Rochester in 1918, acquired land that became Camp Beechwood in 1929.
 News accounts frequently reported on the camp's activities in the early decades.
 The camp had an infirmary and dining hall, a trading post, an administrative center, and Adirondack " lean-tos.”